AndyShor/Luch/README.md

 Luch is written in Python and is meant to be primarily used in interactive manner within Jupyter notebooks or as interactive web-apps with libraries such as streamlit.

-Luch is in the development stage, so unit tests and documentation are not there yet, and changes to be expected.
+Luch is in the development stage, so unit tests and documentation are presently limited, and changes to be expected.

 # References